atom-retros/atomcms/README.md

 *All credits for the theme system goes to [qirolab](https://github.com/qirolab/laravel-themer)*

-### Link nitro
-To link your nitro client to the CMS is super easy.
-All you have to do is to edit the ``nitro_path`` in the ``habbo.php`` file which can be found inside the ``config`` folder.

-Eg. Let's say your index.html is located in the public/client folder then your nitro_path must be /client as the CMS will automatically look inside the public folder for it.

-### Add a new language for translations
-To add a new language is fairly straight forward.
-All you have to do is to copy the ``en.json`` inside the ``lang`` folder and name is your language country code eg. "se.json" for Swedish.

-Once you've your file prepared, you translate the "values" inside the JSON file.
-For example:

-``"Home": "Home",`` becomes ``"Home": "Hem",``

-To add your language to the language selector, all you have to do is to add it inside the ``website_languages`` database table.
-It will then automatically be appended to the select options.

 ## Credits
 - **Kasja** - Helping with design, ideas & GFX